Learn how much you’ll owe each month on a new car loan.

 Knowing your monthly payment can help you understand what kind of car is in your budget.
 After all, your monthly payment is the immediate cost you’ll have to deal with on a regular basis.
 If you can’t afford the monthly payments on the loan you need to buy a car, you probably can’t afford it.

 Keep in mind that you might only be able to get a loan worth 80% of your car’s value.
-This means that you might be required to pay that 20% upfront.
+This means that you might be required to pay that 20% upfront as a down payment.

 Ready to get an auto loan?
 Compare a range of car loan offers in our comprehensive guide.